t0k1t00/BI0S_Blockchain/Tasks.md

 - By using an intermediate contract, I bypassed this check because `msg.sender` (the contract address) is different from `tx.origin` (my address).
 The intermediate contract successfully called the `changeOwner()` function, transferring the ownership of the `Telephone` contract to my address.

 ### 3. Executing in Remix IDE
-After deploying both the `Telephone` contract and the `IntermediateContract` on Remix IDE, I called the `changeOwner()` function on the intermediate contract to transfer ownership of the `Telephone` contract to my address.
+After deploying both the `Telephone` contract and the `TelephoneH` on Remix IDE, I called the `changeOwner()` function on the intermediate contract to transfer ownership of the `Telephone` contract to my address.

 ---